Apollo1840/langchain-tutorials/LangChain Cookbook Part 1 - Fundamentals.md

   # How you would like your response structured.
 This is basically a fancy prompt template
   # Like API description for functions, this is Key descriptions of wanted dictionary.
   response_schemas = [
-      ResponseSchema(name="english", description="This a sentence in english."),
-      ResponseSchema(name="german", description=" // This e sentence in german.")
+      ResponseSchema(name="english", description="// This a sentence in english."), ResponseSchema(name="german", description=" // This e sentence in german.")
   ]